Small Ideas Create BIG Impacts!

 We are well satisfied with the youth’s reaction to the key chains.
 They are a small subtle way to send a BIG message."

-Through repetitive engagement, reach & recall to the message resonated with the recipients; creating change.
+Through repetitive engagement, reach & recall the message resonated with the recipients; creating change.

 This case study is an example of how a promotional product WORKS!